 Add Your Own URL

-Install the Replace New Tab Page extension and then click on the button that’s added to the toolbar.
+Install the New tab URL extension, and then click on the button that’s added to the toolbar.
 Select “Options” from the drop-down menu.

-Enter the URL for the webpage you want to display on the New Tab page in the edit box and click “Save”
+Enter the URL for the webpage you want to display on the New Tab page in the edit box and press Ctrl+Enter on your keyboard.

 The next time you open a new tab, the URL you chose displays on the New Tab page.